alliander-opensource/mixed-reality-franka-emika-control/README.md

 This repository contains both a Unity application and ROS packages that enable users to control a Franka Emika Research 3 robot arm using the Microsoft HoloLens 2 through a Mixed Reality experience.
 Besides being able to intuitivKinovaely set pose targets for the robot directly in task space, there is also a demonstration for planning a simple pick and place task.
 Furthermore, the application utilizes the spatial awareness capabilities of the HoloLens 2 to provide information on obstacles that are in the robot workspace, enabling collision-aware motion planning of robot movements.

-This package is an adaption of the orignial [MRIRAC repository](https://github.com/microsoft/mixed-reality-robot-arm-control-demo/tree/main)
+This package is an adaption of the original [MRIRAC repository](https://github.com/microsoft/mixed-reality-robot-arm-control-demo/tree/main)

 ## Installation
 ### Hardware